kanofiadmasu/Mini-CRM/README.md

   4. Creating Invoices
   5. Recording Payments

- I Plan to improve the efficeincy and functionaliy of the app, while still learning more about software development and also the python programming language.
+ I plan to improve the efficeincy and functionaliy of the app, while still learning more about software development and also the python programming language.